ChenOst/final-project/README.md

 To do:

-- [ ] Create in Lambda - BSP rooms & RPC algorithm.
+- [ ] Create Vision statement and upload it to Github.
-- [ ] Create in Lambda - BSP rooms & DW algorithm.
+- [ ] Connect other private Github to Lambda.
-- [ ] Create in Lambda - RRP & RPC algorithm.
+- [ ] Put all Unity project in one folder.
-- [ ] Create in Lambda - RRP rooms & DW algorithm.
+- [ ] Create new folder for future Documents.